FrancescaPeru/project-site/report.md

 ### Step 1

 For the second topic we chose the _Basilica di San Petronio_.
-We formulated a query in order to find it on ArCo:
+We ran a query in order to find it on ArCo:

 ```js
 PREFIX rdf: <http://www.w3.org/1999/02/22-rdf-syntax-ns#>